auremoser/nicar-2015/nicar_15_mappingjs.md

 * private tables ([a Magellan account feature](http://cartodb.com/pricing))
 * sync tables

-Email <cometdocs@ire.org> with your request for an upgraded CartoDB account and IRE member info, and we'll get you setup!
+Email cartodb@ire.org with your request for an upgraded account and membership ID, and we'll set you up.

 ## Data Import
 We're going to be building a visualization of traffic accidents in Georgia.